raehik/aqa-computing/exams/comp2/common-questions.md

 Define the principles of operation of [object].
 -----------------------------------------------

 I have no idea how to answer these questions.
+Some devices which have come up are:

+  * a camera (? what type? and which year?)
+  * a bar code reader *(AQA Jun14)* -- I did OK at that question, IMO

 Describe the fetch-execute cycle.